France Info (TV channel)

 France Info (/fr/; stylized as franceinfo:) is a French domestic rolling news channel which started broadcasting on 31 August 2016 at 6:00 p.m. on the Web.
 TV broadcasting began on 1 September 2016 at 8:00 p.m. on most TV operators, and on the TNT (digital terrestrial television).
 As for TNT Sat and Canal+, it began on 6 September.

-France Info involves France Télévisions, Radio France, France Médias Monde (with France 24) and the Institut national de l'audiovisuel (INA).
+France Info involves France Télévisions, Radio France, France Médias Monde (FMM, with owns the France 24 channel) and the Institut national de l'audiovisuel (INA).
 It shares its name with a global news service which gathers the TV channel itself, the radio channel France Info and the website www.francetvinfo.fr.
 France Info broadcasts from 06:00 seven days a week until 00:00 and simulcasts France 24 overnight.
 France Info can be watched live on YouTube (with a 12-hour rewind availability) and web.

 Background

 After LCI, CNews and BFM TV (available on free national DTT), and France 24 (worldwide and in Île-de-France only), France Info is the fifth rolling news channel in France.

 The goal of France Info is to distance itself from the competition by focusing heavily on straight news coverage, hoping to offer a higher-quality news service.
 The channel's music was produced by French composer, Jean-Michel Jarre.

 France Info is supported by France Télévisions, in particular France 2 and 3.
 The channel has 204 employees (176 at France Télévisions, 28 at Radio France), as well as 3,000 journalists distributed among the editorial teams of France 2, France 3 Régions, Réseau Outre-Mer première, Franceinfo, France Inter and France 24.
 Its total budget is 15 million euros for France Télévisions and 3.5 million euros for Radio France.

 It includes the characteristic elements of rolling news channels (live bulletins, distinctive daypart-separated blocks) and debate and analysis programs.
 The sister radio station provides headline reminders three times each hour at :20, :40 and :50 past (four times an hour at :10, :20, :40 and :50 past between September 2016 and mid-January 2017), France 24 fills in the overnight programming (that would otherwise be filled in by continuous repeats of the day's last live newscast), and Ina offers magazines on "the news seen through a historical eye".

 France Info thus becomes a global public-service news offering that brings together radio and television and makes use of the experience of the public service as a whole in terms of information.

 This is the first major collaboration between public radio and television since 1975; at that time France Inter supplied the footage in the bulletins of the 3^{e} chaîne couleur de l'ORTF (now France 3).